 1. Standard pathway

-This pathway is for applicants who have a qualification and work experience that closely matches their nominated occupation.
+This pathway is for applicants who have a qualification and work experience that closely match their nominated occupation.

 2. Recognition of Prior Learning (RPL) pathway